CompuTec/appengine-docs/current/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

+---
+sidebar_position: 2
+---

 # Connecting to AppEngine from SAP Business One Integration Framework (B1if)

 :::warning
     Currently, there is an issue while running simultaneous transactions using API.
 The workaround for this solution is calling Login and Logout separately for each transaction.
 :::

 Example of a connection made from B1if (v2.0) to AppEngine using REST API.